Several New Things I Learned About Dogs This Month:

 Poppy disagrees with that statement, and wants her new friend back.

 His goopy eyes were diagnosed as KCS (aka dry eyes from the very depths of hell), and require an aggressive regimen of eye drops, ointments and serums.
-KCS is just One of Those Things some dogs get, but if he'd gotten some basic care earlier there's no reason why Jake's eyes and vision would've gotten as bad and inflamed as they are now.
+KCS is just One of Those Things some dogs get, but if he'd gotten some basic care earlier there's no reason why Jake's eyes would've gotten as bad and inflamed as they are now.
 (Corneal scarring, people.)

 (The dosage instructions are straight out of a Monty Python sketch, by the way.
 This one is 2-3 drops twice a day.
 Another is 1-2 drops three times a day.
 Use this one last, keep this one refrigerated, that one is strictly to be given at bedtime, and only in his right eye; give this one on an empty stomach and that one with food.
 The steroid is 1/2 tablet every 12 hours for seven days, then 1/2 tablet every 24 hours for seven days, and then 1/2 tablet every OTHER day for 14 days, after that it's just eye drop, eye drop, antibiotic, spam, bacon, steroid, spam, spam, artificial tears, eye drop and spam.)